SebastianMaciel/react-minimalist-form/README.md

 🔄 Reset Support: Easily reset form values to their initial state or new defaults.

+🧹 `resetField` to restore any field to its initial value.
+🚫 `clearErrors` to remove validation messages.
+⏳ `isSubmitting` flag while the submit callback runs.

 🪶 Lightweight: No unnecessary overhead, just what you need for managing form state in React.

 ✅ Field-level Validation: Pass custom (sync or async) validation rules that receive both the field value and the full form state.